zhengxwen/SeqArray/README.md

 ## Features

-Big data management of genome-wide sequence variants with thousands of individuals: genotypic data (e.g., SNVs, indels and structural variation calls) and annotations in GDS files are stored in an array-oriented and compressed manner, with efficient data access using the R programming language.
+Big data management of whole-genome sequence variant calls with thousands of individuals: genotypic data (e.g., SNVs, indels and structural variation calls) and annotations in GDS files are stored in an array-oriented and compressed manner, with efficient data access using the R programming language.

 ## Bioconductor: